Location Configuration

 ../_images/location_profiles_nfs.png

-By default, K10 will use the root user to access the NFS Filestore location profile.
+By default, Veeam Kasten will use the root user to access the NFS Filestore location profile.
 To use a different user, the Supplemental Group and Path fields can be set.
 The Path field must refer to the directory located within the PVC specified in the Claim Name.
 The group specified in the Supplemental Group field must have read, write, and execute access to this directory.

 Veeam Repository Location